SNEWS2/hop-SNalert-app/snews-dev-tutorial.md

-# Using the `snews` app with the SCIMMA Hopskotch server
+# Using `snews` with the SCIMMA Hopskotch server
 This tutorial will show you how to use the `snews` app to connect to the SCIMMA Hopskotch messaging network.
-This can be done using either a local or cloud instance of `snews`; it is recommended that you start with a local instance for testing, and then move to a cloud provider if needed for your production services.
+This can be done using either a local or cloud installation of `snews`.
+It is recommended that you start with a local installation for testing, and then move to a cloud provider if needed for your production services.

 In either case, you will need to create a Hopskotch account before connecting to the network.
 If you want to do entirely local testing without a Hopskotch account, refer to the [local snews notes](https://github.com/RiceAstroparticleLab/hop-SNalert-app/blob/demo/tutorial/snews-local-tutorial.md).